dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 In his book on Domain Driven Design, Eric Evans defends that in some cases, in order to shape a domain design into a set of Responsability Layers that work, these layers might need to be original, therefore, this SAD proposes the following Responsability Layers:

 ### <span style="color:#0080ff">Policy</span>
 This layer's responsability is associated with the policies enforced upon quizzes-tutor to allow the safe materialization of the business goals.
-These policies are in particular the authentication and authorization policies and constrain the behaviour of the lower layers.
+The only unique policy inforced on quizzes-tutor besides generic authentication is authorization.
+Ultimately, this constrains the behaviour of the lower layers, but doesn't block the continuous evolution of the domain model.

 This layer has the following modules:
 - permission